stangeorge/learn-go/index.md

 ___

 ### Anonymous Functions
-I need to run the function 4 times in a eow and print the timing.
+I need to run the function 4 times in a row and print the timing.
 I won't be reusing this, so I don't really need a new function.
-So I can use an anonymous function and use it.
+So I can create an anonymous function and use it.

     fmt.Print("\n* 4 times in a row: Fibonacci Using Recursion\n")
 	fourTimes := func(n int) int {